What is the Retirement Housing Group?

 We have members from all aspects of retirement housing.
 This means we cover the full range of issues from planning, building, designing, managing to providing advice on housing for both sale and rent for people who are retired or approaching retirement.

-Ex officio members include the Elderly Accommodation Counsel, the leading provider of independent advice and information on choosing retirement housing.
+Ex officio members include the Elderly Accommodation Council, the leading provider of independent advice and information on choosing retirement housing.

 What does RHG do?